-If admission is offered, a nonrefundable tuition deposit must be submitted by May 1 for fall semester entry.
+If admission is offered, a nonrefundable tuition deposit of $200 must be submitted by May 1 for fall semester entry.

 First-year Application Guidelines

 Academic preparation is the most important factor in determining admission.
-Class rank, grades of “B-” or better, and SAT/ACT (critical reading and math) results are recommended, but a sincere effort is made to judge achievement in relation to the quality and depth of the secondary school program.
+Class rank, grades of “B-” or better, and SAT/ACT results are recommended, but a sincere effort is made to judge achievement in relation to the quality and depth of the secondary school program.

 Candidates for admission must have a high school diploma from an accredited secondary school or an equivalency diploma.
 General Educational Development (GED) test scores must be converted into a State of Connecticut Equivalency Diploma.
 Homeschooled students also may be considered for admission.
 All students must submit a personal essay and at least one letter of recommendation.